Student-centric advice and objective recommendations

 Look for tuition reciprocity programs

-Many states have established tuition reciprocity programs at their public colleges and universities which offer discounted tuition rates to each others’ residents.
-Some of these agreements entail partial discounts while others offer fully discounted in-state tuition to students in their partner states.
+Many states have established tuition reciprocity programs at their public colleges and universities which offer discounted tuition rates to residents in partner states.
+Some of these agreements entail partial discounts while others offer fully discounted in-state tuition.

 Wisconsin and Minnesota tuition reciprocity agreement